AkuraDiary/AkuraDIary/README.md

 Hello, you can call me `Asthi Seta`.
 I’m `17 years old`.
 My house is in `East Java, Indonesia`,

 I'm a `student at Telkom Malang Vocational High School`, I don’t smoke.
-I mainly interested in Android app developement with Kotlin, python, illustrations and graphic design.
+I mainly interested in Android app development with Kotlin, or desktop app development with Python, illustrations and graphic design.
-Also on 3d Design, but i don't have the proper device.

 - 🔭 I’m currently looking for a project i can working on
 - 🌱 Hey, I just finished MADE (Menjadi Android Developer Expert) Class in Dicoding
+- 👨‍🏫 I'm currently looking for someone who can teach me some Visual Basic
 - 👯 I’m looking to collaborate on Android app developement with kotlin or anything with python

 <!--